reviewshake/slate/source/index.html.md

 - URL Scraper API
 - Brand Audit API

-This API documentation is [open-source](https://github.com/reviewshake/slate) so feel free to make changes and submit a pull request if you would like.

 # Authentication

 > To authorize, you will need to use your `spiderman-token` with every request.